msabelhaus/CSCI575-Group12/README.md

 ### Data Exploration

-When it comes time to make any charts/figures/etc. for the final report, use `dataExploration.csv` in the main repository.
+Data exploration led to the creation of two significant scripts:

+1. `/data/createDataSubsetCsv.ipynb` is used to take a subset of landmarks to use in the project due to computational restrictions.
+2. `/data/fixDataSubsetCsv.ipynb` is used to correct the CSV of downloaded images to include only those without broken links.

 ### Data Modeling

-I have created two notebooks to use for creating our baseline and main model:

-- `modelingFFNN.ipynb` for the baseline model
-- `modelingCNN.ipynb` for the CNN

-Both read in `/data/google-data/df_final.csv`.

-Feel free to use a python script if you prefer.
-I just created these notebooks as a starting point.
+- `FNN_basic.py` is used to generate our baseline Feedforward Neural Network model.
+- `FNN_hog.py` is used to incorporate the HOG feature extraction method.
+- All scripts found in the `CNN` folder were used to create our Convolutional Neural Network.